dart-lang/sdk/runtime/docs/types.md

 The index of function type parameters can be assigned immediately upon loading of the type parameter from the kernel file.
 This is possible because enclosing generic functions are always loaded prior to inner generic functions.
 Therefore the number of type parameters declared in the  enclosing scope is known.
 The picture is more complicated with class type parameters.
 Classes can reference each other and a clear order is not defined in the kernel file.
 Clusters of classes must be fully loaded before type arguments can be flattened, which in turn determines the indices of class type parameters.

 As a last step of finalization, types and type argument vectors get canonicalized not only to minimize memory usage but also to optimize type tests.
 Indeed, previously tested types can be entered in test caches to speed up further tests.
-Since types are canonical, using their address in the heap works.
+Since types are canonical, using their heap address as an identifier works (different addresses imply unequal types).

 ## Canonicalization and Hash